NarvinSingh/windows-install/README.md

 Create UEFI Bootable USB
 ------------------------

+It is necessary to boot under UEFI to install Windows on a GPT partitioned hard drive.

+1. Format the first partition of the USB disk as FAT32.
+2. *Optional*: mark that partition as active if you want to boot under BIOS.
+However, you won't be able to install Windows on a GPT partitioned disk if you boot under BIOS.
-Format the first partition of the USB disk as FAT32 and copy the contents of the ISO file to the root of that partition.
-The USB should then be bootable under UEFI with secure Boot turned on.
+3. Copy the contents of the ISO file to the root of that partition.

+The USB disk should now be bootable under UEFI with secure Boot turned on.

 Alternatively, you can create a general purpose Windows PE UEFI/BIOS bootable USB disk by installing the Windows ADK with Windows PE and running `MakeWinPEMedia`.
 See the instructions [here](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-create-usb-bootable-drive).

-It is necessary to boot under UEFI to install Windows on a GPT partitioned hard drive.

 Install
 -------